Sustainable Gaps

 Does SG replace dispatch software?

-No. SG starts by reading the operating route.
+No. SG starts by reading the work path.
 Software recommendations come after the workflow is understood.

 Can this help a small service company?